Tianjin railway station: Qing Dynasty period

-In the Boxer Rebellion incident in June 1900, the Eight-Nation Alliance besieged Tianjin and battled the Boxers in the black bamboo forest outside the British and French Concession.
+During the Boxer Rebellion in June 1900, the Eight-Nation Alliance besieged Tianjin and battled the Boxers in the black bamboo forest outside the British and French Concession.
 During the ten days of fighting, the "Old Dragon Head" railway station and other station buildings were also destroyed.
 By July 1900, the armies of the Eight-Nation Alliance occupied Tianjin and the east coast of the rail station became the occupied zone of the Russian army.
 By December that same year, the Russian Concession was opened and the rail station was now located within the boundaries of the concession.
 This was strongly opposed by the British and in the end, through the intermediation of Germany, the Russians eventually gave in.

 Republic of China period

-After the Jinghu railway and Tianjin West Station was constructed in 1911, the "Old Tianjin Station" was renamed the Tianjin East Station, hence the Tianjin Railway was categorised into the North, East and West Stations.
+After the Jinghu railway and Tianjin West Station was constructed in 1911, the old Tianjin Station was renamed the Tianjin East Station, and the Tianjin Railway was categorised into the North, East and West Stations.
 The Tianjin East Station later became the Jingha railway and intersected the Jinpu railway line.
 On 10 October 1930, The Tianjin East Station was listed among the international train stations at the time.
 During the period from 1916 to 1946 the Tianjin East Station was approved by the Republic of China Ministry of Railways as a first-class station, and the principal station was upgraded in 1927.